agadev/character_viewer/README.md

 A app to view various characters of Simpsons/Wire made with Flutter.

 ## App Description
-The app supports both iOS and Android platforms.
-It fetches and  then displays data from a RESTful Web API.
-The app is comprised of two screens, a list and a detail.
+The app supports both iOS and Android platforms.The app displays a list of Simpsons/TheWire characters from the DuckDuckGo API.
+The app is comprised of two major screens, a list of characters and its details.

 ## App Features
 1. App supports both portrait and landscape orientations on both phones and tablets.